Summary

 Methods

-The use of renewable energy in invested properties is tracked based on the number of properties.
-Energy efficiency is tracked annually by calculating average energy class according to energy performance certificates, with a weighting based on building volume.
+The production of renewable energy in invested properties is tracked based on the number of properties.
+Energy efficiency is tracked annually by calculating the average energy class according to energy performance certificates, with a weighting based on building volume.
+This indicator does not consider properties for which no energy performance certificate will be drawn.
 Capacity for electric vehicles is tracked based on the number of properties with EV charging stations.
 Sustainability indicators are identified for each new investment and reported annually in summary reports.

 Data sources and data processing